brikkho-net/strata-cms-template/site/content/post/What-is-a-generic-class.md

 In the following code above, MyGenericCLass is defined with <T>.
 This tells the compiler that MyGenericClass is a generic and the type will be defined later at compile time.
 The compiler then assigns the type based on the type passed by the caller when instantiating a class.

+Advantages of Generic:
+1. Increases the reusability of the code.
+2. Generic are type safe.
+You get compile time errors if you try to use a different type of data than the one specified in the definition.
+3. Generic has a performance advantage because it removes the possibilities of boxing and unboxing.